fork-tongue/observ/README.md

 * `watch(func, callback, deep=False, immediate=False)`

-React to changes in observable state with callbacks.
+React to changes in the state accessed in `func` with `callback(old_value, new_value)`.
 Returns a watcher object that can be `del`eted to disable the callback.

 * `func = computed(func)`

-Define computed state with functions and recompute lazily.
+Define computed state based on observable state with `func` and recompute lazily.
 Returns a wrapped copy of the function which only recomputes the output if any of the state it depends on becomes dirty.
 Can be used as a function decorator.

 ## Quick start and example